informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Bulk-Upload-with-DERIVA-Client-Tools-v2.md

 ### 5.1.
 Get an authentication token from DERIVA Auth

 The uploader requires an authentication token to communicate with the server.
+There are two options to authenticate to the server.

+#### 5.1.1.
+Authentication using GUI

 1. Launch the DERIVA-Auth tool on your desktop (through the Applications menu on Windows or Mac, or with `deriva-auth` on Linux) to bring up an authentication window similar to the one used in the data browser.
 The first time you log in, you'll see a mostly-empty window: